erdogan-onur/EnsembleScoringAlgorithm-EnSCAN/README.md

 ---

 This README follows GitHub's markdown guidelines and provides a clear, organized summary of the repository, installation steps, and usage instructions.
-Let me know if you need further assistance via onur.erdogan@metu.edu.tr.
+Let me know if you need further assistance via onur.erdogan@metu.edu.tr and/or yesim@metu.edu.tr